brightidea12/my-food-is-made-in-trucks/README.md

 > my-food-is-made-in-trucks/FoodTrucks/FoodTrucks.Tests.Integration/

 The solution also includes a battery of integration tests to verify the API against its published specification.
-It also, services to test the solution in its entirety.
+It also serves to test the solution in its entirety.

 ## Running